PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 At this Hawaii wedding, ceremony chairs were adorned with tropical monstera leaves and protea arrangements.
 Placed along the aisle were lush and colorful centerpieces at every other row.
 The matching ceremony arch was kept clean and minimal, allowing the statement aisle botanicals to shine.

-March Above a Pool
+Walk Above a Pool

 Photo by Corbin Gurkin Photography